 Canine Cancer: Louie's Story

 The study’s goal?
-To figure out why Goldens get cancer and other disease so that scientists can learn how to better prevent, diagnose and treat dogs.
+To figure out why Goldens get cancer and other diseases so that scientists can learn how to better prevent, diagnose and treat dogs.

 “We care so much about helping with this project and doing what we can to help find ways to prevent and cure canine cancer going forward,” Josh Mesinger says.
 “Louie is part of something special and will help millions of dogs with his participation in this amazing study.”

-Morris Animal Foundation and the Orvis Company have been partners in fighting canine cancer since 2009.
-Through the Orvis Cover Dog Photo Contest and donations given through the Orvis Company Catalog, Orvis and its customers have raised more than $700,000, all of which has supported Morris Animal Foundation’s efforts to invest in science that improves the health of dogs.
+Morris Animal Foundation and The Orvis Company have been partners in fighting canine cancer since 2009.
+Through the Orvis Cover Dog Photo Contest and donations given through the Orvis Company Catalog, Orvis and its customers have raised more than $1 million, all of which has supported Morris Animal Foundation’s efforts to invest in science that improves the health of dogs.